uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Education Days were well attended.
 For example, at the British Columbia National Event in Vancouver, approximately 5,000 elementary and high school students from across the province spent the day at the National Event.
-In advance of Education Day, teachers in each region were given orientation materials to help prepare their students and themselves.
+In advance of Education Day, teachers<!--x-->
+in each region were given orientation materials to help prepare their students and themselves.
 In total, close to 15,000 young people across the country have participated in such Education Days, most with a commitment to take what they learned and witnessed back to their home schools to share with thousands more of their fellow students.

-Over the course of the TRC’s mandate, the Commission worked in partnership with the International Center for Transitional Justice’s (ictj) Children and Youth Program to host a series of small retreats and workshops.
+Over the course of the TRC’s mandate, the Commission worked in partnership with the International Center for Transitional Justice’s (ICTJ) Children and Youth Program to host a series of small retreats and workshops.
 Youth Dialogues were also integrated into Education Day activities at National Events.
 Their purpose was to engage youth in dialogue and to support their efforts to make their own submissions to the TRC.
 For example, in October 2010, the Commission co-sponsored an Aboriginal/non-Aboriginal youth retreat near Vancouver, British Columbia.